kinseet/Data-Mining-Project/README.md

 The objective of this project are the following:
 - Differentiate all types of crimes in Los Angeles, California.
 - Investigate which crime has the highest rate.
-- Apply data visualization tools to make the data easier to understand.
+- Apply data visualization tools for better visualization.